Dhananjay-234/Indian-Agriculture-Sector-Analysis-Using-PowerBI/README.md

 2. Open the `.pbix` file in **Power BI Desktop**.
 3. Explore the dashboard with available filters.

+## 📂 Data Information
+The dataset used in this project was provided in raw form and contained inconsistencies.
+All **data cleaning and transformation** (such as handling missing values, formatting, and filtering)
+were performed inside **Power BI Power Query Editor**.

+Hence, the repository includes:
+- `raw_data.csv` → Original dataset provided
+- `Indian_Agriculture.pbix` → Contains all the cleaning steps and transformations applied

+If needed, the cleaned data can be exported directly from the `.pbix` file.

 ## 🔮 Future Scope
 - Integration with real-time agriculture data APIs
 - AI/ML-based crop yield predictions